ditto125/Stepmania-Stream-Tools-MrTwinkles/request_list/README.md

 Use the URL parameter: `session` to set the (maximum) length of a StepMania play session in hours.
 Example: https://[URL]/stats.php?data=[data]&session=6

+If `session` is not set, a default value of '6' hours is used.

 ##### Configuring Request Status Indicator

 Request status indicator is something that you can use to help your stream understand if you are accepting requests currently or not.
 It has some configuration options in CSS that allow you to place it anywhere and have it go with your stream.